 Tempted to visit London’s 1st Bee hotel?
 Head here to book yourself in for a bee-licious treat and a chance to adopt your very own bee.
 Pssttt… You might want to hurry as the unlimited prosecco offers runs out on the 27th of Nov, you wouldn’t want to miss out that now would you? 😉

 Curious to explore more options for Afternoon Tea in London?
-Why not read my experiences at various places:
+Why not browse through my blog and read about my experiences in various places:

 *With thanks to the team at St Ermins for inviting me.
 All opinions expressed are as always my own.
 No monetary compensation was provided for a positive review.